mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

 ### 1.3.
 System Requirements & Setup
 *   **System Requirements:** A modern desktop web browser (e.g., latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge, or Safari).
 Support for Web Workers is required for full functionality (brute-force optimization).
 *   **Setup:** No server-side component or installation is necessary.
 The application is launched by opening the `index.html` file directly in the browser.
-An internet connection is required for the initial loading of external libraries (e.g., Bootstrap, D3.js, JSZip) from Content Delivery Networks (CDNs).
-Some advanced features, particularly in the Export tab, may be unavailable without an active internet connection.
+An internet connection is required for the initial loading of external libraries (e.g., Bootstrap, D3.js) from Content Delivery Networks (CDNs).

 ## 2. Global UI Concepts